hw-ju/Tutorial_AF2_NIM_Brev/README.md

 # Tutorial_AF2_NIM_Brev
-A step-by-step tutorial for deploying and using NVIDIA AlphaFold2 NIM on NVIDIA Brev.
+A step-by-step tutorial for deploying and using NVIDIA AlphaFold2 NIM on NVIDIA Brev. <br>

-**NOTE**: The first time you run the AF2 NIM container, the APIs will take approximately 3–4 hours to become ready due to the downloading of large databases exceeding 1TB.
+**NOTE**: The first time you run the AF2 NIM container, the APIs will take approximately 3–4 hours to become ready due to the downloading of large databases exceeding 1TB. <br>

 This tutorial mainly combines instructions from [Deploying NIMs on Brev](https://docs.nvidia.com/brev/latest/deploying-nims.html) section of the Brev doc and [Quickstart Guide](https://docs.nvidia.com/nim/bionemo/alphafold2/latest/quickstart-guide.html) section of AF2 NIM doc.
 For more details, please refer to those docs.
 It is also highly recommended to go through the rest of Brev doc and AF2 NIM doc.

 ### Creat Brev Account
 Create an account on Brev if you haven't already.
 You can do this by clicking the “Create an account” button in the top right corner of the [Brev Console](https://console.brev.dev/org/org-2tcmRZuGMBx9Wlh2bxmuIdGb6UN/environments).

-### install Brev CLI
+### Install Brev CLI
 - Follow [Installation Instructions](https://docs.nvidia.com/brev/latest/brev-cli.html#installation-instructions) for Mac, Linux and Windows.
     - Quick setup for Windows.
 If you don't have WSL2 installed on your Window now, just following this section [Install WSL command](https://learn.microsoft.com/en-us/windows/wsl/install#install-wsl-command) should be enough.
 - You are encouraged to familiarize yourself with the frequently used Brev CLI commands below, since we'll use them in the next steps.
 Please refer to the [Brev CLI doc](https://docs.nvidia.com/brev/latest/brev-cli.html#) for details.